 My first son, Jefferson, was born, and I took him out on the water.
 This continued with my daughter, Victoria, and youngest son, Hunter.
 In a small rowboat, I connect with my children in a way that does not exist anywhere else.
 They are small, bundled up, wearing a life jacket, facing me.
 My focus is on them, and their focus is on me.
 We are connected in nature and moving through space.
 We have the best conversations and the best times in our Whitehall Spirit dory.

-My ocean wilderness experiences in the Atlantic and Pacific Oceans with Jordan Hanssen and OAR Northwest gifted enlightenment, connectedness, and joy.
-I brushed death in the wild, and that, too, helped me complete a circle.
+With a team, I rowed deep into the Atlantic and Pacific oceans.
+Our boat capsized in the Bermuda Triangle, and we tasted the bittersweet flavour of death.
+My ocean wilderness experiences with Jordan Hanssen and OAR Northwest gifted enlightenment, connectedness, and joy.
+The taste of near-death helped me complete a circle.
 It allowed me to redefine the relationship I had with my sport, reconnect with the purpose of my path, and cure my crises of meaning in relation to the rhythm of this passion.